mvanhelmont/homeassistant/README.md

 Home Assistant Backup

-I have a nice appartment in Amsterdam and love automation.
+I have a nice apartment in Amsterdam and love automation.
 So i started first with Domoticz.
-A great open source platform to learn how to auotmate my house.
-Later i switched to Home Assistant.
+A great open source platform to learn how to automate my house.
+Now i'm using Home Assistant.
+More powerful.

-My hardware:
+To edit my configuration i use ATOM https://atom.io.
+Can fetch, pull, push all my changes to Github. on HA Server i pull the new data back.
+Working on all YAML scripts to add tags to it, so i can search in ATOM on tags.
+Must faster way to edit more YAML files.

+**My hardware:**
 - Milight Hub self build - https://github.com/sidoh/esp8266_milight_hub

 - P1 Monitor running on RPi3 - https://www.ztatz.nl